vjeux/jsMatch/README.md

 ### Examples
+We use Coffeescript for the examples as it supports multiline strings.
+However it works as well in Javascript.

-For all the examples, this is the file variable.
+In all the examples, this is the file variable.

 ```coffeescript
 file = '''